DamonOehlman/slimver-spec/README.md

 ## Benefits

-- Comparisons are easy
-- By sticking to the version string rules a version can be encoded into a single unsigned integer value (48-bit) for easy comparison.
+By sticking to the version string rules a version can be encoded into a single numeric value for easy comparison.

 ## Feedback